clutterstack/where-corro/README.md

 An Elixir client/demo for Corrosion

-## Run all-in-one, locally
+## Run locally
-Build corrosion for amd64 ()
-Copy the corrosion executable to the project dir
-Set some env vars
-iex mix phx.server
+Build or get a Corrosion binary and copy it to the project dir Edit and run `startlocal.sh`, which sets some env vars and runs `iex -S mix phx.server`.

 ## Deploy to Fly.io
 fly apps create